 How The Guppy Expresses Angles

 The Guppy's uplink and triggers express angles in terms of the direction of 'down', in the Guppy's spherical coordinate system.
 The diagram below shows how the inclination and azimuth in the Guppy's status uplink (uplink 1) are calculated.
 In the diagram, the Guppy is standing upright, with the battery compartment and screws facing away from the viewer.
-As it is rotated, you can read off the angles from the arrow.
+As it is rotated, you can read the angles off from the arrow.

 While the status uplink expresses the azimuth and inclination relative to the Y axis, the triggers may be defined relative to any axis.
 The diagram below shows how to take the measurements relative to the X axis instead of the Y axis: